lazarus4/Beforth/architecture/GUI.md

 Text editor integration is important to some tabs.
 ACE provides the following functions:

 1. Get the current cursor line and column: `editor.selection.getCursor();` Used to look up a word for setting breakpoints, hyperlinking to definitions, seeing word statistics, disassembling a word, checking word statistics, etc. Redefinitions can be handled by ensuring that neighboring words in the editor make sense.
+2. Go to a line: `editor.gotoLine(lineNumber);` Used for hyperlinking.

-2. Assign key bindings to a custom function: `editor.commands.addCommand` Used to invoke the above-mentioned cool toys.
+3. Assign key bindings to a custom function: `editor.commands.addCommand` Used to invoke the above-mentioned cool toys.

 A command to hilight text would be a nice-to-have when running the debugger.
 However, its lack is no problem.
 It's probably better to not be dependent on advanced features, so the editor can be replaced if necessary.